Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

 ### Site goals

-The aim of this website is to provide services to other companies in the area of predictive analytics.
+The aim of this website is to provide services to other companies in the field of predictive analytics.
+(Only for practical training purposes).

 ## Project Description